 In this blog post, I will delve deeper into this method, termed the "Harmonic Model."

-Synchronicities are acausal phenomena in the sense that they cannot be reduced to a cause-and-effect explanation.
-The term “synchronicity” served as an umbrella for Jung, under which he grouped many paranormal events.
-People also use words such as superstitious, magical, and supernatural to refer to the disruption of “every day” causal principles.
+Synchronicities are acausal phenomena i.e., they cannot be explained by cause and effect.
+Jung used synchronicity as an umbrella term under which he grouped many paranormal events.
+Other words such as superstitious, magical, and supernatural are also used to describe the disruption of "everyday" causal principles.

-The Fibonacci sequence (1, 1, 2, 3, 5, 8, 13, 21, etc.) is a recursive sequence in which every term is the sum of the previous.
-The mathematics of the Fibonacci sequence and golden ratio (about 1.618034) interrelate in that the ratios of the successive numbers in the Fibonacci sequence converge on the golden ratio.
+Fibonacci numbers (1, 1, 2, 3, 5, 8, 13, 21, etc.) are a recursive sequence in which every term is the sum of the previous two.
+There is a mathematical connection between the Fibonacci sequence and the golden ratio (about 1.618034).
+The ratios of the successive numbers in the Fibonacci sequence converge on the golden ratio.

 To increase scientific understanding of synchronicity requires developing theories that explain the sources of these experiences.
 Since Jung introduced his theory of synchronicity (Jung, 1952), theorists have struggled to formulate a model for this phenomenon.